verdaux/BookNotes/Impressors 5.md

 - [ ] She took down my walls and lit my soul on fire.
 - [ ] I wanna go back to the first time you told me your name.
 - [ ] I won an argument and decided to be extra petty.
+- [ ] Mistress of grief, lady of tears.